Racism, Environment, Immigration, and Youth Focused Springfield Advocacy Day

 CA2BC is a collaboration of community groups and institutions, including both secular and faith-based organizations, working toward a more inclusive society.
 We seek to bring people together by creating a space where people will, through films/books and meaningful conversations, engage with each other, foster friendships, and take action to build our community.

-A Blueprint for Racial Healing will be shown at various locations during August.
-Our feature film, A Binding Truth, will be shown in various locations and online from Wednesday, September 10 to Tuesday, September 16.
+A Time for Burning will be shown at various locations during the summer.
+Our feature film, My Omaha, will be shown in various locations and online in the fall.

 Are there events and/or activities that you would like to share about getting involved in racial justice or social justice work?
 If so, please click here to share.
 Events must be received at least 3 weeks prior to the event and related to racial and social activism.